sydasif/python-book/docs/source/03_collection/04_string.md

 ['Thank you Python.', 'Welcome to the Network Automation.', 'Good Job.']
 ```

-To get a full listing of the methods and attributes that you can access, you can use Python’s built-in {ref}`dir() method`
+To get a full listing of the methods and attributes that you can access, you can use Python’s built-in {ref}`dir() Function`

 ````{epigraph}
 To learn how to use a given method that you see in the output of a dir().
 Use the built-in help() function, the following examples show the way you can use help() method: